alainm23/planify/ARCHITECTURE.md

         Application->>User:Initialize UI with data
 ```

-When the user opens the application, the App.vala runs MainWindow.vala to initialize the application.
-First the app starts the Sqlite database and connects to it ([src/MainWindow.vala\#L156](https://github.com/alainm23/planify/blob/master/src/MainWindow.vala#L156)).
+When the user opens the application, the `App.vala` runs `MainWindow.vala` to initialize the application.
+First the app starts the SQLite database and connects to it ([src/MainWindow.vala\#L156](https://github.com/alainm23/planify/blob/master/src/MainWindow.vala#L156)).
 The database will return the stored data, including any external data sources that the program should synchronize with.
 Then, the program will start the synchronization process for all connected external data sources ([src/MainWindow.vala\#L198](https://github.com/alainm23/planify/blob/master/src/MainWindow.vala#L198)).
 The data will be fetched asynchronously.
 Finally, the UI is populated with the loaded data and displayed to the user.

 ## Switching pages